Electron100/butane/README.md

 let posts = query!(Post, published == true).limit(5).load(&conn)?;
 ```

+For a detailed tutorial, see the [getting started guide](docs/getting-started.md)
 ## Features
 Butane exposes several featues to Cargo.
 By default, no backends are
 enabled: you will want to enabled either `sqlite` or `pg`: